spyder-ide/spyder-docs/doc/panes/help.rst

 Getting help
 ============

-Help can be retrieved both by static analysis of open files in the :doc:`editor`, or by dynamically inspecting an object in an :doc:`ipythonconsole`.
+Help can be retrieved both by static analysis of open files in the :ref:`panes-editor`, or by dynamically inspecting an object in an :ref:`panes-console`.
 You can trigger help manually by pressing the configurable help shortcut (:kbd:`Ctrl-I` by default).

 .. image:: /images/help/help-command.png